vogelito/glacierprotocol/_docs/overview.md

 [Trezor](https://trezor.io/),
 [Ledger](https://www.ledgerwallet.com/),
 and [KeepKey](https://www.keepkey.com/)
 to store their crypto.
+These products can be setup in a way where multi-signature is required to move funds.
 While these are great products that provide strong security, CryptoGlacier is intended to offer an even higher level of protection than today's hardware wallets can provide.